Elghetani/automated-jenkins-pipeline-java-maven-app-on-aws/README.md

-# Automated Build and Test with Jenkins on EC2 Instance
+# Automated Build, Test and push java app image to docker hub with Jenkins on EC2 Instance